Desjardins Canal: Mid-century

-Dundas experienced significantly increased prosperity once the canal had opened.
-Since flour could now be shipped more cheaply the local mills prospered.
+Dundas experienced significantly increased prosperity once the canal opened.
+Since flour could now be shipped more cheaply, the local mills prospered.
 Shipments of lumber-based products of all types increased.
 Once the canal had provided an outlet to the lake, local manufacturers could sell to a broader market.
-As money flowed into the area the town was able to accumulate capital to finance the growth of local industries.
+As money flowed into the area, the town was able to accumulate capital to finance the growth of local industries.
 The population, which had been 800 in 1836, had increased to 2000 by this time.
-Soon sailing vessels were being built in the turning basin.
+Soon, sailing vessels were being built in the turning basin.

-In spite of the economic benefits that the canal was generating, however, the company continued to struggle with technical and financial problems.
-Repairs and improvements were necessary to make canal operations viable on an ongoing basis but sufficient money was not available from private sources, or from canal operations.
+Despite the economic benefits that the canal was generating, the company continued to struggle with technical and financial problems.
+Repairs and improvements were necessary to make canal operations viable on an ongoing basis, but sufficient money was not available from private sources or canal operations.
 There were, however, some bright spots.
 Increased imports of coal and pig iron through the canal were indicative of the fact that an industrial economy was developing in Dundas.
 Imports of merchandise rapidly increased as the population grew, the economy developed, and people had more money to spend.

-By the beginning of the 1850s the citizens of Dundas had reason to feel optimistic about their town.
-In 1849, 14,000 tons of produce had been shipped via the Desjardins Canal, a reflection of the importance of the canal in supporting the export trade of the area.
-The construction of a road network connecting Dundas with the back country was also accelerated by the incorporation of the Paris and Dundas Road Company.
+By the beginning of the 1850s, the citizens of Dundas had reason to feel optimistic about their town.
+In 1849, 14,000 tons of produce had been shipped via the Desjardins Canal, reflecting importance of the canal in the export trade of the area.
+The road network construction connecting Dundas with the back country was also accelerated by the Paris and Dundas Road Company.
 The Desjardins Canal Company was able to keep the canal operational by means of a scaled down dredging operation.

-Along the canal a warehouse 120 by 100 ft, described as one of the largest in British North America was nearing completion and had already been rented by a Toronto firm.
+Along the canal, a warehouse 120 by 100 ft, described as one of the largest in British North America, was nearing completion and had already been rented by a Toronto firm.
 There were several other warehouses on the margin of the canal and it was not uncommon to ship more than 100,000 barrels of flour yearly through the port.
-However the coming of railway service to Hamilton caused added complications and the competition finally doomed the canal.
+However, the coming of railway service to Hamilton caused added complications and the competition finally doomed the canal.